 UNIV 104: First-Year Success Seminar

-- Guides you to think about yourself and your education in new ways
+- Think about yourself and your education in new ways.

-- Develops a meaningful and smooth transition from high-school to college
+- A meaningful and smooth transition to college.

-What will I be doing in this course?
+What will I do in this course?
 You will discover your strengths, develop college academic success and career-ready skills, engage in discussions and activities, write reflectively, interact with faculty and other students, work individually and on a team, and even do a bit of research.
-There are just two texts for the class:
+View our course map to learn more.

 Frequently Asked Questions